 - Wash Cleaning Supplies.
 As soon as you finish using the necessary tools to clean and disinfect, clean them.
 Microfiber cloths can easily be tossed in the wash and be reused over and over which also helps eliminate landfill waste.

 - Be Mindful of Shared Items.
 You can’t exactly quarantine family members if they happen to get sick.
-However, you can figure out how to prevent germs from spreading in your home, there are many solutions on the market that can help you maintain a clean and germ free space.
+However, you can figure out how to prevent germs from spreading in your home, that can help you maintain a clean and germ free space.
 Here are some tips to help you do so:

 - Wash communal throws or afghans weekly during cold and flu season.
 If someone in the house is coughing or sneezing, wash these items immediately.